The New Jersey Principals and Supervisors Association is pleased to announce the recipients of its 2016-2017 Visionary Leadership Awards.

 Monica Carmichael is credited with rebuilding a broken climate and culture in the Early Childhood Department around the concept that “we are a school of fish, moving together with the same outcome in mind” and forming a united strong force within the district and state regarding preschool programming.
 She supported her team by planning and executing Professional Development days, as well as a Professional Development cycle on leadership trainings at the College of New Jersey.
 Ms. Carmichael promotes team effort and effectively motivates her staff to attain organizational and school goals and to raise student achievement.

-In addition to these awards, Dr. Jenkins is the New Jersey recipient of the NAESP National Distinguished Principal Award, and Mr. Farinella is the New Jersey recipient of the NASSP/MetLife Principal of the Year Award.
+In addition to these awards, Dr. Jenkins is the New Jersey recipient of the NAESP National Distinguished Principal Award, Mr. Farinella is the New Jersey recipient of the NASSP/MetLife Principal of the Year Award, and Mr. Currie was named the National Assistant Principal of the Year by the NASSP.

 NJPSA congratulates each of the 2017 Visionary Award Winners and proudly announces that they will receive $7,000 for their school, as well as a personal check for $1,000 at the NJPSA/FEA/NJASCD Fall Conference on October at the Ocean Place Resort in Long Branch, NJ.